Devil's Dyke, Sussex

-Devil's Dyke is a 100 m deep V-shaped dry valley on the South Downs in Sussex in southern England, 5 mi north-west of Brighton.
+Devil's Dyke, also sometimes called Satan's ditch, is a 100 m deep V-shaped dry valley on the South Downs in Sussex in southern England, 5 mi north-west of Brighton.
 It is managed by the National Trust, and is also part of the Beeding Hill to Newtimber Hill Site of Special Scientific Interest.
 Devil's Dyke was a major local tourist attraction in the late 19th and early 20th centuries.
 It is now a popular viewpoint and site for walking, model aircraft flying and hang gliding.
 The South Downs Way passes the site.

 Geological history

 The Dyke is formed in rocks of the Chalk Group which originated as marine sediments during the Cretaceous period.

 It is a misconception common amongst local residents of Brighton that the valley was formed by some kind of glacial action, the myth of a 'glacier' being a misunderstanding of accounts such as this one from the Encyclopaedia of Brighton by Timothy Carder (1990):

 "In reality the 300-foot-deep valley was carved by tremendous amounts of water running off the Downs during the last Ice Age when large amounts of snow thawed and the frozen chalk prevented any further absorption; erosion was aided by the freeze-thaw cycle and the valley was deepened by the 'sludging' of the saturated chalk.".

 The Devil's Dyke V-shaped dry valley is the result of solifluction and river erosion.
 More than 14,000 years ago, the area experienced an intensely cold climate (but not glacial conditions).
 Snowfields capped the South Downs.
 Permafrost conditions meant that the chalk was permanently frozen.
 In summer, the snowfields melted and saturated the top layer of soil, because the water could not permeate the frozen chalk underneath.
 Waterlogged material situated above the permafrost slid down the gradient, removing material by friction, exposing deeper layers of frozen chalk.
 When the Ice Age ended, the snowfields covering the South Downs melted, and rivers formed across Sussex.
 The Devil's Dyke valley was completed by one such river.